Beginner’s guide to backyard composting

 Don’t add meat, egg or dairy products – they will smell bad and can attract rodents.
 Pet waste is a no-no as it can contain parasites.

 Keep using the garbage bin for cooked foods, fats and oils including peanut butter, glossy paper, chemically treated wood and diseased plants.

-Onions, lemons and acidic ingredients are difficult to break down and can affect the pH level, so only add to your compost sparingly.
+Onions and citrus fruit are difficult to break down and can affect the pH level, so only add to your compost sparingly.

 Take care of your creation

 To give Mother Nature a nudge, turn your compost with an aerator or pitchfork every few weeks for airflow and make sure it’s always moist but not dripping wet.
 If you’d like to break it down faster, turn weekly.